TrawsCymru long distance buses are an ideal way of exploring Wales.

 An Explore Wales Pass, Ranger or Rover gives you unlimited access to Wales’ mainline train services and many bus routes, plus discounted admission to many tourist attractions.
 There are options covering various parts of the country, valid for either one day or eight days.

-A Railcard gets you 33 percent off adult fares and 60% off kids’ fares on mainline rail services, and a Great Little Trains of Wales discount card gets you 20% off the adult fare on several narrow gauge steam railways in Wales.
+A Railcard gets you 33% off adult fares and 60% off kids’ fares on mainline rail services, and a Great Little Trains of Wales discount card gets you 20% off the adult fare on several narrow gauge steam railways in Wales.

 Getting around North and South Wales by car is straightforward.
-Travelling from north to south is a picturesque route that includes Snowdonia, the Cambrian Mountains and the Brecon Beacons, it’s not the fastest route but think of the views, picnic and photo opportunities.
+Travelling from north to south is a picturesque route that includes Eryri (Snowdonia), the Cambrian Mountains and the Brecon Beacons, it’s not the fastest route but think of the views, picnic and photo opportunities.

 The most scenic drives in Wales count among the best in Britain.
-Some favourite routes with fantastic views include the A466 along the Wye Valley, the B4574 from Rhayader to the Vale of Rheidol, the A4069 across the Black Mountain range, the A4086, A498 and A4085 around Snowdon and Marine Drive around Great Orme, Llandudno.
+Some favourite routes with fantastic views include the A466 along the Wye Valley, the B4574 from Rhayader to the Vale of Rheidol, the A4069 across the Black Mountain range, the A4086, A498 and A4085 around Yr Wyddfa (Snowdon) and Marine Drive around Great Orme, Llandudno.

 Rural Wales is one of Britain’s best cycling destinations.
 By following the National Cycle Network, you can explore some of Wales’ most appealing country lanes, disused railway lines and forest paths by bike.
-Sustrans, the charity which created the network, has put together a list of recommended Easy Rides in Wales.
-There are also three major long-distance routes:
+Sustrans, the charity which created the network, has a great list of routes on their website.
+There are also several major long-distance routes:

 With the completion of the Wales Coast Path, it’s possible to walk or hike right around our country.
 The Coastal Path connects up with the Offa’s Dyke Path, one of the three National Trails in Wales.
 The other two National Trails are the Pembrokeshire Coast Path and Glyndŵr’s Way in Mid Wales.

-Other popular long distance public footpaths in Wales include the Cambrian Way in the Cambrian Mountains and the Wye Valley Walk from Chepstow to Plynlimon.
+Other popular long distance public footpaths in Wales include the Cambrian Way high level walk along the middle of Wales between Cardiff and Conwy, and the Wye Valley Walk from Chepstow to Plynlimon.
 All of these walking routes pass through spectacular landscapes.

 The Wales Way